 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

-Picture credits: Yuriy Golub/shutterstock.com, Ashley Whitworth/shutterstock.com
+Picture credits: Yuriy Golub/Shutterstock.com, Ashley Whitworth/Shutterstock.com.

-*Prices taken from respective retailer websites, correct as of November 2019
+*Prices taken from respective retailer websites, correct as of November 2020.

 Our latest customer satisfaction research on grills and sandwich presses saw a number of brands rated best in different categories:

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used a new grill or sandwich press in the last 3 years (this includes grills, presses, jaffle makers, etc that have a closable top/lid) – in this case, 848 people.
+The outcomes reported are the results from customers within the survey group who have purchased and used a new grill or sandwich press in the last three years (this includes grills, presses, jaffle makers, etc that have a closable top/lid) – in this case, 698 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.